2024–25 Washington State Cougars women's basketball team

 The 2024–25 Washington State Cougars women's basketball team represented Washington State University during the 2024–25 NCAA Division I women's basketball season.
-The Cougars are led by seventh-year head coach Kamie Ethridge and they play their home games at Beasley Coliseum as affiliate members of the West Coast Conference.
+The Cougars were led by seventh-year head coach Kamie Ethridge, and played their home games at Beasley Coliseum as affiliate members of the West Coast Conference.

 Previous season

-The Cougars 21–15, 7–11 in Pac-12 play to finish in a tie for eighth place.
-As an No. 9 seed in the Pac-12 women's tournament they lost in the first round to California.
-They received an at-large bid to the WBIT as a No. 1 seed in the Washington State bracket, where they defeated Lamar in the first round, Santa Clara in the second round and Toledo in the quarterfinals before losing to Illinois in the semifinals.
+The Cougars went 21–15, 7–11 in Pac-12 play to finish in a tie for eighth place.
+As a No. 9 seed in the Pac-12 women's tournament, they lost in the first round to California.
+They received an at-large bid to the WBIT as a No. 1 seed in the Washington State bracket, where they defeated Lamar in the first round, Santa Clara in the second round and Toledo in the quarterfinals, before losing to Illinois in the semifinals.

-This would be final season as Pac-12 member as they will join West Coast Conference as affiliate member for the next two years.
+This was the team's final season as a Pac-12 member, as they would join West Coast Conference as affiliate member for the next two years.